Are you looking for VC funding or funding from other potential investors?

 You need a good idea – and an excellent business plan.

 Business planning and raising venture capital go hand-in-hand.
-A business plan is required for attracting venture capital.
+An investor business plan is required for attracting venture capital.
 And the desire to raise capital (whether from an individual “angel” investor or a venture capital firm) is often the key motivator in the business planning process.

 Goal of the executive summary: Stimulate and motivate the investor to learn more.